marcwebbie/pysswords/README.md

 # Pysswords: Manage your passwords from the terminal

+> Pysswords development has been moved to [Passpie](https://github.com/marcwebbie/passpie) fork.

 [Pysswords](https://marcwebbie.github.io/pysswords) (pronounced Py-Swords) lets you manage your login credentials from the terminal.
 Password files are saved into [GnuPG](http://en.wikipedia.org/wiki/GNU_Privacy_Guard) encrypted files